High-speed rail: France

 The 1973 oil crisis substantially increased oil prices.
-In the continuity of the De Gaulle "energy self-sufficiency" and nuclear-energy policy, a ministry decision switched the future TGV from now costly gas-turbine to full electric energy in 1974.
+In the continuity of the De Gaulle "energy self-sufficiency" and nuclear-energy policy (Pierre Messmer then French Prime Minister announced an ambitious buildout of nuclear power in France in 1974), a ministry decision switched the future TGV from now costly gas-turbine to full electric energy in 1974.
 An electric railcar named Zébulon was developed for testing at very high speeds, reaching a speed of 306 km/h.
 It was used to develop pantographs capable of withstanding speeds of over 300 km/h.

 After intensive tests with the gas-turbine "TGV 001" prototype, and the electric "Zébulon", in 1977, the SNCF placed an order to the group Alstom–Francorail–MTE for 87 TGV Sud-Est trainsets.

 They used the "TGV 001" concept, with a permanently coupled set of eight cars, sharing Jacobs bogies, and hauled by two electric-power cars, one at each end.

 In 1981, the first section of the new Paris–Lyon High-Speed line was inaugurated, with a 260 km/h top speed (then 270 km/h soon after).
 Being able to use both dedicated high-speed and conventional lines, the TGV offered the ability to join every city in the country at shorter journey times.
 After the introduction of the TGV on some routes, air traffic on these routes decreased and in some cases disappeared.
 The TGV set a publicised speed records in 1981 at 380 km/h, in 1990 at 515 km/h, and then in 2007 at 574.8 km/h, although these were test speeds, rather than operation train speeds.

 Germany

-Following the French TGV and the ETR 450 and Direttissima in Italy, in 1991 Germany was the third country in Europe to inaugurate a high-speed rail service, with the launch of the Intercity-Express (ICE) on the new Hannover–Würzburg high-speed railway, operating at a top speed of 280 km/h.
+Following the ETR 450 and Direttissima in Italy and French TGV, in 1991 Germany was the third country in Europe to inaugurate a high-speed rail service, with the launch of the Intercity-Express (ICE) on the new Hanover–Würzburg high-speed railway, operating at a top speed of 280 km/h.
 The German ICE train was similar to the TGV, with dedicated streamlined power cars at both ends, but a variable number of trailers between them.
 Unlike the TGV, the trailers had two conventional bogies per car, and could be uncoupled, allowing the train to be lengthened or shortened.
 This introduction was the result of ten years of study with the ICE-V prototype, originally called Intercity Experimental, which broke the world speed record in 1988, reaching 406 km/h.